Nigel Farage attacked over Romanians 'slur'

 "Yes, we want to have a controlled immigration system; yes, we want to sort out the welfare system, but we shouldn't put these labels on as UKIP do."

-The Sun newspaper on Saturday also criticised Mr Farage, saying his comments were "racism, pure and simple".'Tired out'
+The Sun newspaper on Saturday also criticised Mr Farage, saying his comments were "racism, pure and simple".

 Asked about his comments on Sunday during an interview with ITV, Mr Farage said: "I regret the fact that I was, sort of, completely tired out, and I didn't chose, I didn't use the form of words in response that I would have liked to have used.